PodYapolskiy/follow-my-reading/README.md

 We **host the documentation** for our API here: [:globe_with_meridians: Gitlab Pages](http://antonkudryavtsevdoem.fvds.ru/docs#/), where you will find all the information you need to use our API effectively.

-In addition to the API documentation, we also have **a detailed wiki** that explains everything in detail: [:page_facing_up: Project Wiki](https://gitlab.pg.innopolis.university/a.kudryavtsev/follow-my-reading/-/wikis/home) .
+In addition to the API documentation, we also have **a detailed wiki** that explains everything in detail: [:page_facing_up: Project Wiki](https://gitlab.pg.innopolis.university/a.kudryavtsev/follow-my-reading/-/wikis/home).
 This resource provides more comprehensive information, so feel free to take a deep dive and explore the different sections.

+## Team
+- @a.kudryavtsev
+- @a.soldatov
+- @i.sannikov
+- @f.smirnov
+- @l.novikov

 ## License